HSF/hsf.github.io/organization/_posts/2021/2021-11-25-coordination.md

 - Advert for a GPU hackathon in the UK under the UKRI umbrella:
   - <https://www.gpuhackathons.org/event/uk-national-gpu-hackathon-2022>
-  - UK focussed (and GMT timezone...), but can have international groups.
+  - UK focused (and GMT timezone...), but can have international groups.
   - Andrea: there are many more such events elsewhere too, <https://www.gpuhackathons.org/events>.
 They all seem digital for the moment, except a physical one in Berlin in March 2022.

 ### Next Meeting